 - Holes in leaves

-The possible reason for forming holes on the leaves of aquarium plants is potassium and phosphate deficiency.
+The possible reason for forming holes in the leaves of aquarium plants is potassium and phosphate deficiency.
 Initially, it creates black dots and then grows visible holes.

 Slow growth can be the consequence of all sorts of deficiencies.
 Inadequate light, CO2, and improper nutrition can slow down the expected growth of your aquarium plants.

 If you observe brittle leaves of your aquarium plants, probably the pH level of the water is too high.
 Check the pH, and if the value is below 7.5, then the possible reason could be something else.

 Iron and potassium deficiency also can cause brittleness of plant leaves.

-Poor water conditions and excess iron contamination in the water can be the culprit for aquarium plant leaves turning black.
+Poor water conditions and excess iron contamination in the water can be the culprits for aquarium plant leaves turning black.
 Water change is the solution to get rid of it.

 How do I get rid of brown algae on my aquarium plants?

-Higher nitrates and phosphates in the water are the main reasons for brown algae on plants.
-Frequent water changes can reduce the nitrate and phosphate level of the water.
+Higher nitrates and phosphates in the water are the main reasons for brown algae in plants.
+Frequent water changes can reduce the nitrate and phosphate levels of the water.
 This is the best solution to remove brown algae.

-Do Brown algae mean my tank is cycled?
+Does brown algae mean my tank isn’t cycled?

 Not necessarily.
 Brown algae can appear during the cycling process, which is very common.
 But it can also occur in an established tank.
 Brown algae is not a common type of algae, but they are a tiny animal, diatom.

 Should I remove dead plants from the aquarium?

 Yes, you should remove dead plant matters as soon as possible.
-Rotten plant parts decompose to form ammonia, which is deadly for fish.
+Rotten plant parts decompose making the tank smelly and also forming ammonia, which is deadly for fish.

 Is it hard to keep live plants in an aquarium?

 In my opinion, it’s not.
 Keeping plants in the aquarium is as simple as keeping fish.
 Just a few more other things need extra focus to have plants in your aquarium.
-Light and substrate are the primary consideration among them.
+Light and substrate are the primary considerations among them.

 Do live plants need soil in a fish tank?